18F/unit-testing-node/_pages/components/middleware.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

-So in order to get this test to pass, we need to keep a note of the messages
+In order to get this test to pass, you need to keep a note of the messages
-that we're in the middle of processing.
-We're already computing message ID
+that are in the middle of processing.
+You're already computing message ID
-values, so that's a start.
+values—a good start.

-It turns out that we can add a new object in the `Middleware` constructor:
+It turns out that you can add a new object in the `Middleware` constructor:

 ```js
 function Middleware(config, slackClient, githubClient, logger) {